enzodesena/psr/README.md

 # Perceptual Soundfield Reconstruction (PSR)
 Python module to generate Perceptual Soundfield Reconstruction (PSR) directivity patterns and its higher-order approximations as described in [1]: E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković, "Analysis and Design of Multichannel Systems for Perceptual Sound Field Reconstruction," IEEE Trans. on Audio, Speech and Language Process., vol. 21 , no. 8, pp 1653-1665, Aug.
 2013.

-As opposed to the original paper, this code uses Williams psychoacoustic curves instead of Fransen psychoacoustic curves.
-The latter is considered useful for qualitative analysis only (see [3]).
-The two curves approximately intersect for inter-channel time differences (ICTDs) corresponding to an array radius of 15.5 cm, i.e. the case considered in [1].

 **Please notice that parts of this code are protected by USPTO patent n.
 8,976,977 [2].
 If you'd like to use this software for any reason other than non-commercial research purposes, please contact enzodesena AT gmail DOT com**